 The reports provide comprehensive in-app behavioral and marketing analytics for mobile apps.
 You get insight into how users engage with your app and its marketing performance.
 The reports also let you create audiences and connect with third-party networks to make your insights immediately actionable.

-To see the app reports (whether in Google Analytics or the Firebase console), you need to use the Firebase SDK in your app.
+To see the app reports (whether in Google Analytics or the Firebase console), you need to use the Google Analytics for Firebase SDK in your app.
 The Firebase SDK collects basic app-usage data for you automatically, without the need to write any additional code.
 You can understand basic interactions such as: how many times your app was opened, how often in-app purchases were made, and how many users were active during a certain period of time.
 You can also see user demographics and interests.

 Learn more about getting started with app analytics.